moehriegitt/hob3l/README.md

 overview images on this page where generated: by using single-page PS output, converted to `PNG` using `GraphicsMagick`.
-For debugging, mainly multi-page debug PS output was used, which allows easy browsing (I used `gv` for its speed and other nice features) comparison of different runs and step-by-step analysis of what is going on during the different algorithm runs.
+For debugging, mainly multi-page debug PS output was used, which allows easy browsing (I used `gv` for its speed and other nice features).
+Also, this allows to compare different runs and do a step-by-step analysis of what is going on during the algorithm runs.
 The PS modules has a large number of command line options to customise the output.

-`JS/WEBGL`: For prototyping SCAD files, a web browser can be used by using the JavaScript/WebGL output format.
-The SCAD file can be edited in your favourite editor, then for visualisation, `hob3l` can generate WebGL data, and a reload in the browser will show the new data.
-This package contains auxiliary files (e.g. the surrounding .html file with the WebGL viewer that loads the generated data) so this is immediately usable.
+`JS/WEBGL`: For prototyping SCAD files, a web browser can be used as a 3D model viewer by using the JavaScript/WebGL output format.
+The SCAD file can be edited in your favourite editor, then for visualisation, `hob3l` can generate WebGL data (possibly with an intermediate step to let `OpenSCAD` simplify the input file using its .csg output), and a reload in the web browser will show the new model.
+This package contains auxiliary files to make it immediately usable, e.g. the surrounding .html file with the WebGL viewer that loads the generated data.
+See the `hob3l-js-copy-aux` script.

 `SCAD`: For debugging intermediate steps in the parser and converter, SCAD format output is available from several processing stages.